-Hashtags are part and parcel of a social media manager’s life but, with so much conflicting information, it can be difficult to know what to believe.
+Hashtags are part and parcel of a social media manager’s life, but with so much conflicting information, it can be difficult to know what to believe.

 In this definitive guide, we’ll tell you everything you need to know to be brilliant at Instagram hashtags.
-Plus we’ll share three ideas on how to offer hashtags as a paid service.
+Plus, we’ll share three ideas on how to offer hashtags as a paid service.

-Why we use hashtags
+Why should you use hashtags on Instagram?

-Get them right and they can lead to greater engagement, higher reach, follower growth and more customers.
+Get them right, and they can lead to greater engagement, higher reach, follower growth and more customers.

-Research suggests that using just one hashtag can increase a posts reach by 12.6%.
+Research suggests that using just one hashtag can increase a post's reach by 12.6%.

 Types of Instagram hashtags

 There are lots of different types of hashtags and you should mix them up so you get a broad range.

 These are hashtags that relate to your work.
 For example #SocialMediaManager #SocialMediaExpert #SocialMediaTips